 - A support package will always begin with a Family Star assessment completed with the parent/carer.
 This Star will be reviewed every 6-8 weeks after the initial action plan has commenced.
 The impact of the support offered is assessed with the parent at each review; it will then be agreed with the parent whether to: continue with current action plan; offer a further package of support or close the case to Family Support Service and support the family into the services supplied by the Early Start teams.
-The parenting interventions will be an offered for minimum of 6 sessions unless otherwise indicated. - Another tool may be identified following this initial assessment i.e. Families First Assessment (FFA) or Graded Care Profile (GCP). - All support packages aim to support a parent's self-esteem and emotional well-being to ensure the parents are able to effect a positive change for their child/ren - Motivational Interviewing techniques are used to strengthen a parent's own motivation and commitment to change. - Each support package is designed to suit the individual family's needs. - A summary report about the impact of the parenting intervention will always be completed at the end of the parenting intervention and can be accessed via the EHM
+The parenting interventions will be an offered for minimum of 6 sessions unless otherwise indicated. - Another tool may be identified following this initial assessment i.e. Families First Assessment (FFA) or Graded Care Profile (GCP).

+a positive change m to support a pare e for their child/re n Each s upport package i ing techniques are s designed to suit the individual family's needs.
+A sumi mary report abouention and can be ut the impact of the accessed via the e parenting in EHM tervention will a lways be comple ted at the end of the parenting